breezeconcept/HNGx_Task5/README.md

     ```bash
     python manage.py runserver

-    The project should now be running at http://127.0.0.1:8000/ in your web browser.
+7. Access the Swagger documentation at http://localhost:8000/swagger/ to explore the API endpoints.

+## Usage

 ### API Endpoints

-POST /api/videos/start/: Start a new recording session and receive a session ID.
+.   /api/start-recording/: Start a new recording session and generate a unique session ID.

-GET /api/videos/chunk/<session_id>/: Receive and store video data chunks.
+.   /api/receive-video-chunk/: Receive and store video data chunks sent by the frontend intermittently.

-POST /api/videos/complete/<session_id>/: Mark the end of the recording session and initiate processing.
+.   /api/finalize-recording/: Handle the final video chunk with a flag indicating the end of the recording.
+Process and save recorded data.
-GET /api/videos/transcription/<session_id>/: Retrieve transcription for a completed recording.
-GET /api/videos/download/<session_id>/: Download the recorded video.
-[Add more details about each endpoint here]

-### Usage

-[Provide usage examples and instructions for frontend integration]

-### Contributing

-[Explain how others can contribute to the project]
+.   /api/get-recorded-data/<str:session_id>/: Retrieve and serve recorded video data for a specific session ID.

+## Recording Workflow

+1. Start a recording session by making a POST request to /api/start-recording/.
+The response will include a session ID.

+2. As the user records, send video data chunks to /api/receive-video-chunk/ intermittently, including the session ID and the video chunk.

+3. To finalize the recording, make a POST request to /api/finalize-recording/ with the last video chunk and set is_final to true.

+4. The recorded data will be processed and saved.
+Retrieve the recorded data by making a GET request to /api/get-recorded-data/<session_id>/.

+## Configuration

+.
+You can adjust various settings in the Django project's settings file (settings.py).

+.
+Customize the storage location for recorded data and extracted audio in the models.py and utils.py files.

+## Dependencies

+.
+Django: Web framework.

+.
+Django REST framework: Toolkit for building Web APIs.

+.   moviepy: Python library for video editing.

+## Author

+.
+Arinze Peter

-### License
+## License
 This project i
 s licensed under the MIT License - see the LICENSE.md file for details.